Peperomia Care Guide

 - Peperomia Clusiifolia

-The most common Peperomia that you’ll have seen in people’s houses is the Watermelon Peperomia, named for the distinct markings on its leaves.
+The most common type of Peperomia that you’ll have seen in people’s houses is the Watermelon Peperomia, named for the distinct markings on its leaves.

 Peperomia Plant FAQ